 Your face gets red, your blood boils and you feel like saying: “What the heck.
 Who is this person and why do they want to take away the little bit that God has given me to administer.
-I am qualified, I have done this for years and I will not accept help or stupid ideas from them even if they have more experience than me or are showing true charisma, I will not accept an ounce of help.
-This is my job, my ministry, my study, my restaurant my swimming class etc… Its mine all mine and that’s that.”
+I am qualified, I have done this for years and I will not accept help or stupid ideas from them even if they have more experience than me and even if they are showing true charisma for the task at hand.
+I will not accept an ounce of help.
+This is my job, my ministry, my study, my restaurant my swimming class etc… It is mine all mine and that’s that.”

-Okay I know I made it seem really extreme but unfortunately this is the dark, ungodly reaction that many of us have experienced in our lifetime.
+Okay I know I made it seem really extreme but unfortunately, this is the dark, ungodly reaction that many of us have experienced in our lifetime way deep down in our hearts.
 The problem is we refuse to accept that we have thought or are thinking in this way.
 Yet the truth is that on more than one occasion everyone has felt extreme jealousy and seen someone’s helping hand as competition.

-Unfortunately this is not the heart that God desires.
-This type of attitude only pushes us away from doing Gods work on this earth.
+Unfortunately, this is not what the heart that God desires.
+This type of attitude only pushes us away from doing God’s work on this earth.
 It also creates a wall between us and people, which after time damages relationships.